rafaelcalhau/calhau-wp-portfolio/readme.md

 ### Installation

-It's needed to download the dependencies by running composer and generating the autoloader file.
+It's needed to download the PHP and NPM dependencies by running composer and generating the autoloader file and npm install.

 **Run**: composer install
+**Run**: npm install